wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 During development and testing, the protocol can use a "Local Experimental Ethertype" (0x88B5 and 0x88B6 - {{IANA_EtherType}}).
-Once the protocol is approved for publication, the IESG and request an EtherType from the IEEE.
+Once the protocol is approved for publication, the IESG can request an EtherType from the IEEE.

 # Security Considerations